of retail sales will be impacted by the Web in 2016, a Y-on-Y growth of 9% from 2011

 more spent per transaction experienced among multichannel consumers

 The Web has transformed the way people interact with retail organizations.
 High-speed internet connections mean that people visit many more retailers than before.
-The first interaction is crucial; with most new visitors looking for information if help isn’t convenient and easy then potential customers hit the back button and go to the next retailer in the search engine list.
+The first interaction is crucial; with most new visitors looking for information, if help isn’t convenient and easy, then potential customers hit the back button and go to the next retailer in the search engine list.

 The Web is also changing the way customers interact throughout the life cycle; support and service requests are fragmented across channels and customers expect the same process and information through each channel.

 Poor customer service is one the major reasons why businesses lose customers.
-Retail organisations need to ensure that they can provide prompt, accurate responses to enquiries from prospective customers and offer a range of communication channels.
+Retail organisations need to ensure that they can provide prompt, accurate responses to inquiries from prospective customers and offer a range of communication channels.